GiannfrancoC340/ACM-Demo-2.0/Build-Sprint-3.md

 - [x] **Build Sprint 3:** October 6 2025 - December 2 2025
 * Accounts for everything since BS2/first demo until the final deadline.

-After our first demo presentation on October 6, insert the process here

 ## Time Spent

 Time spent on this project: **3 hours and 30 minutes**.
 Spans from October 6 2025 - December 2 2025.